nesst-lab/comppedagogy/worksheetsAndAccompaniments/worksheetC.md

 --------------
 ### You are now ready to proceed with Worksheets 1-10!
-You will need Matlab to open them.
+You will need to get access to the online Matlab drive to work on these.